fbpx

 Work on the Point Cabrillo Light Station was completed in 1909.
 Over a century later, it’s still an active-duty aid to navigation.
 In a roundabout way, the lighthouse owes its existence to an 1850 shipwreck.
 Salvagers who came looking for the shipwreck were impressed by the mighty stands of redwoods along the Mendocino Coast, which eventually led to hundreds of sawmills in the area.
 After the 1906 San Francisco earthquake, increased maritime lumber traffic from the coast to San Francisco necessitated a new lighthouse at Point Cabrillo.
 The lighthouse building resembles a small church, complete with a 47-foot octagonal tower that, from a distance, looks like a steeple.
 The light station is part of a state historic park, on a headland that extends out into the Pacific.
 At the park, visitors can visit a lighthouse museum, an assistant lightkeeper’s house museum, and a restored blacksmith and carpentry house that houses a marine science exhibit.

-Where to stay: On the quiet northern side of Mendocino village, Mendocino Seaside Cottage stands just 70 yards from the ocean and trails running along the headlands.
+On the quiet northern side of Mendocino village, Mendocino Seaside Cottage stands just 70 yards from the ocean and trails running along the headlands.
 The Inns of Mendocino is a collection of three stylish inns, each with its own modern coastal vibe.
-Built in 1883, the Seagull Inn Bed & Breakfast is steeped in Mendocino history and has been serving travelers since the 1960s.
+Built in 1883, the Seagull Inn Bed & Breakfast is steeped in Mendocino history and has been welcoming travelers since the 1960s.
 Alegria Oceanfront Inn & Cottages offers secluded ocean views and a private path to the beach.
 Headlands Inn Bed & Breakfast is a charming retreat just a stone’s throw from the village shops, galleries, and restaurants.
-One of Mendocino’s finest Victorian landmarks, the MacCallum House Inn stands at the center of the village and exudes the charm and romance of a bygone era.
+One of Mendocino’s finest Victorian landmarks, the MacCallum House Inn exudes the charm and romance of a bygone era.

 Mark Abbott Memorial Lighthouse in Santa Cruz